BRAINWORK FOR DOGS:

 The very same principles and techniques can be applied to teaching discrimination between two objects or shapes.

-Matching to Sample: Matching to sample refers to a procedure where a stimulus is presented, such as the word “ball” and the dog matches a secondary stimulus (such as a picture of a ball).
+Matching to Sample: Matching to sample refers to a procedure where a stimulus is presented, such as a ball, and the dog indicates a matching stimulus (another ball) or in more advanced matching, a picture of a ball.
 Another never-ending source of entertainment and learning for you and your dog.